wgmo/graphtik/docs/source/arch.rst

         The :class:`.NetworkOperation` class holding a `network` of `operation`\s.

     needs
-        A list of names of the compulsory/optional values an operation requires to execute.
+        A list of names of the compulsory/optional values an operation's underlying callable requires to execute.

     provides
-        A list of names of the values produced when an operation executes.
+        A list of names of the values produced when the `operation`'s underlying callable executes.

     prune
     pruning